 What Astrological Sign Do Super Bowl Babies Have?
 Here's Everything You Should Know About November Babies

 So, What Astrological Sign Do Super Bowl Babies Have?

-According to americanpregnancy.org, ovulation can be calculated by starting with the first day of the last menstrual period or by calculating 12-16 days from the next expected period.
-Also, the majority of women typically ovulate anywhere in between Day 11 and Day 21, right?
+For the record, I'm not trying to make this all about "the birds and the bees" here, but I have to explain it y'all somehow.
+According to AmericanPregnancy.org, ovulation can be calculated by starting with the first day of the last menstrual period or by calculating 12-16 days from the next expected period.
+Also, the majority of women typically ovulate anywhere in between Day 11 and Day 21.
 Great, moving right along.